Policy last updated

 Dentists specialise in the treatment of conditions affecting the mouth, teeth, jaw and gums.
 They provide assessment, diagnosis, treatment, management, and preventive services.
 Dentists will provide more complex treatments such as root canals or complex extractions.

-In some circumstances, tertiary students completing a Bachelor of Oral Health, Bachelor of Dental Science or Doctor of Dental Surgery may provide services under the full supervision of oral health therapists or dentists.
+In some circumstances, tertiary students completing a Bachelor of Oral Health, Bachelor of Dental Science or Doctor of Dental Surgery may provide services under the full supervision of qualified oral health therapists or dentists.

 Dental assistants